pyexcel-webwares/django-excel/docs/source/index.rst

 maintain the project and develop it further.

-If you are an individual, you are welcome to support me too on patreon and for however long you feel like to.
-As a patreon, you will receive `early access to pyexcel related contents <https://www.patreon.com/pyexcel/posts>`_.
+If you are an individual, you are welcome to support me too on patreon and for however long you feel like.
+As a patreon, you will receive
+`early access to pyexcel related contents <https://www.patreon.com/pyexcel/posts>`_.

 With your financial support, I will be able to invest